 The Long Game

-Every engine we build, every game we ship, every system we design is a step toward the same destination: a fully simulated experience that feels like a new reality.
+Every engine we build, every game we ship, every system we design is a step toward the same destination: virtual worlds powered by AI that are indistinguishable from something real.

 That's a generational goal.
 It won't happen in a year.
 But it will happen — and the experiences we build along the way will be worth having in their own right.